 No registered voter shall sign more than one nomination petition for each separate office to be filled in his municipality.
-A registered voter may only sign one petition for Mayor and three petitions for Council seats in the 2020 Municipal Election.
+A registered voter may only sign three petitions for Council seats in the 2022 Municipal Election.

 Fair Campaign Practices Act: